hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 First though we need to bring the data into R!

+> [Here is the link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE111660) to the GEO submission for these data.

 1. We will start by downloading a basic project folder with the data by right-clicking on [this link](https://www.dropbox.com/s/hu5i8ueziuhmwg6/publication_perfect.zip?dl=1).
 We recommend that you place this zipped folder on your Desktop for the duration of the workshop.
 1. Unzip the folder.
 1. Run the following code to read in the data and create three data frames.